 Last Friday at HomeTT on Scott Street, St Clair, CDM Generation, described as a platform for Caribbean Dance Music—Soca, Dancehall, Reggae, Zouk, etc. fused with Electronic Dance Music (EDM)—led by young entrepreneur, Karrilee Fifi, launched to the media its first Caribbean Dance Music Conference (CDMC) to take place on Friday, August 7 at Hyatt Regency in Port of Spain with supporting events on Aug 6-9 at various locations.

-The main conference is a whole day of keynotes, workshops and panels discussions focussed on the business of this genre that is making its way into mainstream T&T music via a number of remixes of popular soca by Machel, Bunji, Fay-Ann and others, as well as modern productions that have transformed the music of Shorty and Pelham Goddard’s generation to a sound moving tens of thousands of bodies here and abroad and making household names of DJs/remixers and producers like Major Lazer, Jus Now, Detnator, Kubiyashi, Im4rio and Ultimate Rejects, to name a few.
+The main conference is a whole day of keynotes, workshops and panel discussions focussed on the business of this genre that is making its way into mainstream T&T music via a number of remixes of popular soca by Machel, Bunji, Fay-Ann and others, as well as modern productions that have transformed the music of Shorty and Pelham Goddard’s generation to a sound moving tens of thousands of bodies here and abroad and making household names of DJs/remixers and producers like Major Lazer, Jus Now, Detnator, Kubiyashi, Im4rio and Ultimate Rejects, to name a few.

 Akil Burgen of Kidult Entertainment, part of the supporting team for the conference, gave the main address focussing on the role and fit this music has in the multi-genre space of T&T’s music industry.
 He noted that the almost two decade old global electronic dance music industry is worth $6.2 billion in 2014.
 [The same source, the International Music Summit, in its 2015 Annual Report estimated the industry has grown year-on-year 12% to $6.9 billion.]
 The organisers are positioning CDMC to become the Caribbean regional hub for the global EDM industry.